Business Improvement Grant

-* An energy audit conducted by a State or KCP&L certified auditor identifying the interior energy efficiency improvement is required.
+Electric Vehicle Charging Stations * An energy audit conducted by a State or KCP&L certified auditor identifying the interior energy efficiency improvement and demonstrating an improvement over existing conditions is required.
 The cost of the audit can be reimbursed with the project.
 Businesses that participated in the City’s Pilot Assessment Audit in the spring of 2009 are also eligible.

 Contact Danielle Murray, City Planner for a pre-application meeting to discuss the project and identify the necessary permits and approvals.